8ta4/say/RATIONALE.md

 `say` has a user interface that is optimized to reduce the perceived latency.

-### Segmentation

-`say` uses topic segmentation to divide the text into meaningful units.

-When the subject matter of the text changes, `say` creates a new paragraph for each topic.

-You can move between paragraphs in Neovim by using its keyboard shortcut.

 ### Budget

 Most productivity tools designed for individual users have a lower price than $100/month.
 I wanted to keep `say` affordable.